torressam333/paginate-laravel-collection/README.md

 }
 ```

-As you can see it uses the `LengthAwarePaginator` behind the scenes
+As you can see it uses the `LengthAwarePaginator` behind the scenes and your collection is now paginated.